alexander-one/portfolio/README.md

 ## Currently Working On
-- Analyzing past projects and bringing them up to date with what I currently know
+- 📅 Analyzing past projects and bringing them up to date with what I currently know
-- Recording and editing a video on MATLAB's image processing via machine learning
+- 🎥 Recording and editing a video on MATLAB's image processing via machine learning
-- Creating a source of my most re-used functions and processes
+- 📂 Creating a source of my most re-used functions and processes
-- Using pipelines to explore machine learning

 ## Projects in my Portfolio
 - 🐦 Tweet Similarity using KNN (In Progress)